 My MSc thesis was completed at the Environmental Radioactivity & Aerosol technology for atmospheric and Climate impacT Lab (EnRACT) (former Environmental Radioactivity Laboratory) and was titled: “Cesium–137 horizontal dispersion and vertical distribution in the water column of Corinthiakos and Patraikos Gulf: Determination of activity concentrations using two methods, in comparison” – pdf.

-I then started a PhD in Chemistry under the same collaboration between the University of Athens and NCSR “Demokritos”, supported by a four-year scholarship.
+I then started a PhD in Chemistry under the same collaboration between the University of Athens and NCSR “Demokritos”, supported by a 4-year scholarship.
 My doctoral thesis, “Study on the distribution of radioisotopes and trace elements in the marine environment” – pdf, was related to the fields of Isotopic Geochemistry and Marine Radiochemistry and was completed in 2010.

 My main research interests include atmospheric dispersion modelling, inverse modelling of aerosols and gases, and improving current knowledge of radionuclide source inventories after accidental releases.
 More recently, I have also started exploring the role of microplastics in the global atmosphere and their potential importance as climate forcers.